 Royal Albert Dock

-This disused dockyard in Newham, East London, is set to benefit from plans to redevelop the area into a new Asian Business Port, serving as a third business district for the capital.
-The clients, ABP, working with their UK development partners Stanhope, envisage a 35-acre hub for Asian companies in the city, and an opportunity for interaction between many international businesses in one dedicated location.
+This disused dockyard in Newham, East London, is set to benefit from the redevelopment of the area into a new Asian Business Port, serving as a third business district for the capital.
+The client envisions a 35 acre hub for Asian companies in the city, and an opportunity for interaction between many international businesses in one dedicated location.

-Phase 1 of the project will incorporate over 133,000 m² of development, comprising commercial space alongside retail and leisure amenities, together with landscaping and public spaces.
+Phase 1 of the project incorporates over 133,000 m² of development, comprising commercial space alongside retail and leisure amenities, together with landscaping and public spaces.
 The scheme is primed to offer a wide spectrum of office typologies, with smaller flexible spaces along the waterfront and taller buildings behind.
-The client has teamed up with a further three architects in the design to form a variety of individual blocks, to suit the needs of a range of prospective buyers.
+The client teamed up with a further three architects in the design to form a variety of individual blocks to suit the needs of a range of prospective buyers.
 Standardisation of design is paramount in providing highly efficient, economical structures which will maximise the site’s potential for profit.

-The site is affected by a number of constraints, most notably the condition of the ageing dock wall, which will be subject to extensive survey work prior to construction.
-Due to its proximity to the airport, taller buildings will be designed to be constructed using bespoke methodologies which limit crane usage in no-fly zones.
+The site is affected by a number of constraints, most notably the condition of the ageing dock wall, which was subject to extensive survey work prior to construction.
+Due to its proximity to the airport, taller buildings have been designed to be constructed using bespoke methodologies which limit crane usage in no-fly zones.

 Masterplan to develop old docklands close to the City of London into a brand new business district